Advait5922/G-KnowMe/README_MainApp.md

 - `pandas`
 - `numpy`
 - `sklearn.metrics.pairwise` (cosine_similarity)
 - `ollama` (Note: Ollama should also be installed locally from https://ollama.com/.
-To pull the embedding model to your system, run 'ollama pull mxbai-embed-large' in the terminal)
+To pull the embedding model to your system, run `ollama pull mxbai-embed-large` in the terminal)
 - `geopy.distance` (geodesic)
 - `pydeck`